Black Panther Militia

-The Black Panther Militia was a militant Black Power organization and militia based in Milwaukee, Wisconsin, in the United States during the 1990s.
+The Black Panther Militia (BPM) was a militant Black Power organization and militia based in Milwaukee, Wisconsin, in the United States during the 1990s.
 The group was created by a former member of the Black Panther Party and sitting alderman Michael McGee in 1990 and considered itself a successor to the Milwaukee chapter of the Black Panther Party that existed in the early 1970s.
 McGee, as leader of the group, drew on militaristic outlook and tactics used by the Black Panther Party to draw attention to issues facing the black community in Milwaukee; however, he was often criticized for grandstanding and alienating Milwaukee's white community, including former allies such as Mayor John Norquist, with the use of threats of interracial violence.
 The Black Panther Militia was eventually absorbed by the New Black Panther Party by 1998, as that group sought to expand its influence while McGee stood back from politics.

 Background

 In 1989 the University of Chicago produced a study that listed Milwaukee as one of five "hypersegregated" cities in the United States, with black and white residents of the city divided along stark north–south lines.
 The study also suggested that Milwaukee's black families had the lowest median income among US cities of comparable size and that black unemployment in Milwaukee was at 18%, six times that of the city's white population.
-The city was suffering economically as its manufacturing base rapidly demised and 33% of the city's high paying jobs were lost during the 1980s.
+The city was suffering economically as its manufacturing base rapidly declined and 33% of the city's high paying jobs were lost during the 1980s.
 The study also stated that Milwaukee's homicide rate had doubled over three years and that 75% of the victims were black.
-Concurrent to all this was the mass murders of Jeffrey Dahmer, who was not arrested until 1991, whom later many black residents of Milwaukee claimed could have been captured sooner if the local police force had taken reports from black residents more seriously.
+Concurrent to all this was the serial killing spree of Jeffrey Dahmer, who was not arrested until 1991; many black residents of Milwaukee later claimed he could have been captured sooner if the local police force had taken reports from black residents more seriously.

 Michael McGee had been an elected representative in Milwaukee since 1984 (as a member of the Common Council), and by 1987 was highly concerned about the rapidly deteriorating conditions of Milwaukee's black residents.
 He became more radical and outspoken in his politics and organized protests by black residents about their conditions.
 By 1990 he had become an alderman and it was during this time he announced the formation of a "Black Panther Militia".